Are Crowdfunding Donations Tax Deductible?

 You’ve most likely heard of the sites, even if you’ve never donated before—GoFundMe, Kickstarter, Crowdfunder, and numerous others.
 Maybe a family faces dire financial trouble due to some unforeseen catastrophe, or someone is trying to raise money to create an amazing new gadget that will save the world.
 So you donate $50 to the appropriate account through the crowdfunding website.

 That family or up-and-coming entrepreneur won’t receive the full $50.
 The site will deduct a processing fee first.
-GoFundMe’s payment processing fee is 2.9%, plus an additional 30 cents per donation.
+GoFundMe’s payment processing fee is 2.9%, plus an additional $0.30 per donation.

-Now, the most restrictive charitable donations rule in the Internal Revenue Code (IRC) relates to whom you can give money if claiming a tax deduction for your generosity.
+The most restrictive charitable donations rule in the Internal Revenue Code (IRC) covers whom you can give money to if you want to claim a tax deduction for your generosity.
 Unfortunately, gifts to individuals don’t qualify.
-Even after you take crowdfunding out of the equation, you can’t give $50 to your down-on-his-luck neighbor and then claim a tax deduction for it.
-The IRS says this is a gift, not a donation.
+You can’t give $50 to your down-on-his-luck neighbor and then claim a tax deduction for it, whether or not you gave that $50 directly to your neighbor or through a crowdfunding site.
+The Internal Revenue Service (IRS) says this is a gift, not a donation.

-Other donations may be off limits for the charitable donation tax deduction, including funds given to political parties, foreign organizations and governments, labor unions, social clubs, and for-profit hospitals and schools.
+Other donations that are not considered charitable donations for tax purposes include funds given to political parties, foreign organizations and governments, labor unions, social clubs, and for-profit hospitals and schools.

 You can claim a tax deduction for some contributions made through crowdfunding platforms if your donation is to a certified charity, officially registered with and recognized by the government, and regulated by federal or state law.
 In other words, it must be a 501(c)(3) organization.